ncihtan/htan_missing_manual/data_access/cds_gen3.md

 ### Step 4: Select Files from the HTAN Data Portal
+!!!
+Cancer Data Services (CDS) has changed its name to General Commons (GC).
+The HTAN Portal will be updated soon to reflect this change.
+!!!

 - Go to the HTAN Data Portal and filter the files based on your criteria (e.g., open access CDS files).
 - Select the files you want to download.